 What is SWOT Analysis and why it’s a great framework to use when analysing your business flow?
 In the article, we’ll dive into the concept of SWOT analysis and why it’s a game-changer tool in the digital marketing world.
 We’ll show you how to use it to identify your strengths, weaknesses, opportunities, and threats in the ever-changing online marketing niche.

-In addition, at the end you’ll find a list with helpful quiding questions to start examine your business with this technology right now.
+In addition, at the end, you’ll find a list with helpful questions to start examining your business with this technology right now.

 What is SWOT Analysis?